 But the mother and children, every one of them laughing and happy, ran up to her.

-“We have little to give you,” said the mother, who was the happiest of all.
+“We have little to give you,” said the mother.
 “But here is a little dog.
-His barking will keep loneliness from your house, and our thanks goes with it.”
+His barking will keep loneliness from your house and our thanks goes with it.”

 The old woman did not have the heart to tell them "no." So into the basket went the little dog, and very snugly he lay there.

-“A bag of feathers for a basket of plums, a bunch of flowers for a bag of feathers, a golden chain for a bunch of flowers, and a dog for a golden chain.
-All the world is give and take.
-Who knows if I may have my apple dumpling yet,” said Agnes as she hurried on.
+“A bag of feathers for a basket of plums.
+A bunch of flowers for a bag of feathers.
+A golden chain for a bunch of flowers.
+And a dog for a golden chain.
+All the world is give and take, and who knows if I may have my apple dumpling yet,” said Hazel as she hurried on.

-“That is a fine tree of apples you have!” called out the old woman as soon as she was close enough to talk to him.
+“That is a fine tree of apples you have!” said the old woman as soon as she was close enough to talk to him.